 Not sure where to start with this article, other than to say it has much to do with difficult emotional experience due to unrealistic expectations about life.
 I hope that the article will help others understand how unrealistic expectations play a role in mental health issues like Borderline Personality Disorder.
 The ideas are drawn from my life experience, clinical experience, consultations with colleagues, education, and wisdom slowly gained from persevering day to day, month to month, and year to year, through disorder.

 I suppose it’s also true that I wanted life to be predictable, understandable, convenient…. easy and without anxiety, if possible.
 So all I had to do was collect a list of expectations and life becomes easy?
 Right?
 Wrong!
-And so it happened to me as it happens to millions of others everywhere… I absorbed the available ideas and my thoughts started to include a whole lot of “should’s” in them.
+And so it happened to me as it happens to millions of others everywhere: I absorbed the available ideas, and my thoughts started to include a whole lot of “should’s” in them.

 The problem with using “shoulds” in thinking, however, is that they DO NOT guarantee that the types of efforts a person makes will produce the types of outcomes he or she expects from the efforts.
 For example, if I believed that making all the arrangements to have a fancy wedding would result in an experience of “happily ever after” with my partner, then I would be shocked and disappointed to realize that a great deal of ongoing effort is in fact required to work through the stresses and challenges that marriage and family life brings.
-But you might say… “I deserve to feel good all the time because I struggled and found the love of my life!”
-This may be an expectation gathered from somewhere (movies maybe?) but obviously this is out of line with reality, and anyone who has been married for some years would set you straight in a hurry.
+But you might say “I deserve to feel good all the time because I struggled and found the love of my life!”
+Thoughts like this may be an expectation gathered from somewhere (movies maybe?) but obviously, this is out of line with reality, and anyone who has been married for some years would set you straight in a hurry.
 The notion of “happily ever after” therefore becomes a faulty expectation and it becomes necessary to release it, or otherwise feel disappointed, frustrated, cheated, and maybe even worthless, indefinitely.
 Goodbye fairy tales?
 Goodbye fantasy?
 Goodbye romance novels?

-If the parent did not fully expect the child to show some resistance to rules and requests, then the consequence for the parent might be to take things personally and experience unending or escalating frustration and irritation.
+If the parent did not fully expect the child to show some resistance to rules and requests, then the consequence for the parent might be to take things personally and experience regular escalating frustration and irritation.
 On the other hand, expecting resistance as a biological certainty from the child allows for an attitude of acceptance while parenting.
-For the longest time as a parent, I believed strongly that children were just supposed to listen to and obey their parents as required (“honor thy mother and father?”) but this belief/expectation gives no heed whatsoever to biology… to reality.
+For the longest time as a parent, I believed that children were just supposed to listen to and obey their parents as required (“honour thy mother and father?”) but this belief/expectation gives no heed whatsoever to biology… to reality.
 If I didn’t want to escalate my suffering as a parent, I had to try and let go of this expectation.

 Perhaps the more faulty expectations we have collected, the more suffering we will experience?
-But one thing seems for sure… There is suffering when unrealistic expectations are not compatible with reality, with real facts.
-And knowing what I know now about Borderline Personality Disorder, I believe it is very true that the unfortunate and unproductive behaviours associated with the disorder come as a result of unmanageable and unknowable suffering in the individual – suffering very often initiated by the presence of unrealistic expectations.
+But one thing seems for sure: There is suffering when unrealistic expectations are not compatible with reality, with real facts.
+And knowing what I know now about Borderline Personality Disorder, I believe it is very accurate that the unfortunate and unproductive behaviours associated with the disorder come as a result of unmanageable and unknowable suffering in the individual – suffering very often initiated by the presence of unrealistic expectations.

 A possible avenue to reduce getting lost in unrealistic expectations might be to read more books as opposed to watching more television.
 Useful facts can often be found in good books, whereas TV and movies are more often just looking to sell their story and could care less if your expectations go awry through your consumption.
 If you can make the time to notice and challenge your expectations, chances are good it will reduce emotional suffering and help you find your way out of disorder.